shakevv/Devops/README.md

  - docker-img-test-and-report
  - docker-build-and-push-img (runs only on merged PR to the main branch)

- ## Performed tasks during the pipeline execution:
+ ## Performed tasks:

- ### General Pipeline Info:
+ ### Pipeline
 - Create a GitHub Actions workflow that builds a Docker image for our application
 - Run jobs in parallel
 - Implement job dependency
-- Implement a new Github workflow at Merged Pull Request
+- Implement a different Github workflow at Merged Pull Request
 - Have Dockerfile for optimized Docker image size

 ### Style (code-style-check job)